 - 1/2 cup sharp cheddar cheese, shredded

 - Cook broccoli according to package directions; drain and place in casserole dish.

-- Bake at 350-degrees for 25-30 minutes or until hot and bubbly.
+- Bake uncovered at 350-degrees for 25-30 minutes or until hot and bubbly.

 Homemade Chicken Condensed Soup

 - In a small saucepan, melt 4 tablespoons butter over medium heat.
 Stir in the flour until smooth.
 Continue cooking for 1-2 minutes, stirring constantly.